Suzanne Lacy

 Suzanne Lacy (born 1945) is an American artist, educator, writer, and professor at the USC Roski School of Art and Design.
 She has worked in a variety of media, including installation, video, performance, public art, photography, and art books, in which she focuses on "social themes and urban issues."
 She served in the education cabinet of Jerry Brown, then mayor of Oakland, California, and as arts commissioner for the city.
 She designed multiple educational programs beginning with her role as performance faculty at the Feminist Studio Workshop at the Woman's Building in Los Angeles.

 Early life and education

-Having been involved with feminism since the late 1960s, Lacy attended California State University located in Fresno in 1969, taking up graduate studies in psychology.
+Having been involved with feminism since the late 1960s, Lacy attended California State University, Fresno in 1969, taking up graduate studies in psychology.
 There, Lacy and fellow graduate student Faith Wilding established the first feminist consciousness-raising group on campus.
 This led to her attendance in Judy Chicago's Feminist Art Program during the fall of 1970.
 The 1970s became a period where Lacy continued to explore identities, women's bodies, and social conditions.